ELELAB/mavisp_data_collection/README.md

 NEWS

+03/03/2026

+We are currently unable to query gnomAD to retrieve allele frequency data.
+We are investigating the issue.

 27/02/2026

 Updated the curation pipeline (Cancermuts, MAVISp automatisation, MAVISp package) to pull ClinVar variants directly via Cancermuts and record the different ClinVar classification types in dedicated MAVISp database columns